It is estimated that 8 million unaccompanied children are currently on the move worldwide, travelling alone without their families.

-The experiences of persecution, violence and war in their home countries are followed by loss and separation, being exposed to exploitation, abuse and life-threatening journeys at the mercy of traffickers.
+The experiences of persecution, violence, poverty and war in their home countries are followed by loss and separation, being exposed to exploitation, abuse and life-threatening journeys at the mercy of traffickers.

-According to a Europol report in early 2016, an estimated 10,000 unaccompanied children have disappeared in Europe during recent years.
+According to a Europol report in 2016, an estimated 10,000 unaccompanied children have disappeared in Europe during recent years.
 It is feared that the majority of them have fallen into the hands of criminal gangs and organised trafficking syndicates for sexual, labour and organ exploitation.
 Many are at risk of being radicalised.

 Enthum House was inspired by the founders’ volunteering, campaigning and fundraising work for unaccompanied minors during 2015 – 2016 in the Calais Jungle, Northern France’s unofficial refugee camp, where they became aware of the lack of residential provisions for young people who were lucky enough to make it to safety in the UK.